 - How will you encourage a peer to focus on hope and possibilities instead of fear in their recovery?

 - How will you facilitate a relationship with a peer, in which both parties have their needs and wants heard, respected, and discussed?

 - How will you explain the benefit of learning together instead of simply trying to fix the other person’s problems?

 Required Minimum Knowledge, Skills, and Abilities (KSAs)

-- Is receiving or has received services and/or supports related to substance use and is willing to self-identify on this basis with peers and in the community.
+- May be receiving or has received services and supports related to a history of substance use, is in active recovery, and willing to self-identify on this basis with peers and in the community

 - Models strengths-based interactions and treats all individuals with respect.
 Demonstrates ability to utilize strengths-based approach to problem solving

-- Computer proficiency required with ability to demonstrate basic computer skills in using Microsoft Office and Outlook email is required
+- Computer proficiency needed - ability to do basic computer skills in Microsoft Office and Outlook email